Canary-PrintDesign/sunny-day/README.md

 -----------

  * `$ grunt serve`
-   Starts a local web server (default: port 9000), opens the site in your default web browser, watches for changes in source files and rebuilds when changes are detected.
+   Starts a local web server (default: port 9000), opens the site in your default web browser, watches for changes in source files and rebuilds when changes are detected[^1].

  * `$ grunt build`
    Build a production ready copy of the site.
 Concatenates, minifies, and version stamps assets.

+ * 'git fetch origin' and then 'git checkout gh-pages' to send the current build to GitHub-Pages

-[LiveReload](http://livereload.com/) has extensions for Chrome, Firefox and Safari.
+[^1][LiveReload](http://livereload.com/) has extensions for Chrome, Firefox and Safari.